 Strange Bedfellows? - Voluntary CSR Disclosure and Politics

-Based on a comprehensive sample of companies’ voluntary disclosures about corporate social responsibility from the CSRwire news service, we show a reliable association between the CSR disclosure intensity of a company and its political interests, which we proxy by the contributions of company individuals to political action committees registered with the Federal Election Commission and statewide voting in presidential elections.
-This relation is most pronounced for the contributions of Democratic individuals who work at companies in states where the voting favors the Democratic presidential candidate.
-We then examine if those contributions add shareholder value by testing whether they explain investors’ response to CSR news disclosure.
-Our tests show a positive and significant association between corporate political contributions and excess stock returns.
-These results are the first of which we are aware to establish, in the context of corporate social responsibility, that political contributions by company individuals associate with economic gains to shareholders.
-A portfolio strategy of investing based on company size, CSR disclosure intensity, and company individuals’ political contributions produces a significant positive mean excess stock return of 4.5 percent over three months following CSR disclosure.
-These results challenge the widely held belief that money does not seem to curry favor with politicians or regulators to improve the standing of shareholders.
+We show a reliable association between voluntary CSR disclosure and company political interests, which we proxy by company employees’ contributions to political action committees and statewide voting in presidential elections.
+This relation is most pronounced for the contributions of Democratic employees at companies in states that vote for the Democratic presidential candidate.
+We also show a positive association between corporate political contributions and excess stock returns.
+A portfolio strategy of investing based on company size, CSR disclosure intensity, and corporate political contributions produces a significant positive mean excess stock return of 4.5 percent over three months following CSR disclosure.

 Keywords: corporate social responsibility, voluntary disclosure, stock market response, corporate political contributions, political action committees, presidential voting